 - Stay active and take a daily walk, if you are allowed by your physician, of course.

 - Try to eat small portions and frequently throughout the day, which helps you to keep the blood sugar on the level.

 - It is important for pregnant women to keep themselves hydrated.
 So, don’t forget to drink a lot of fluid.

 - Maintain your regular sleep schedule.
 This means that you should go to bed and wake up at the same time every day.

 - In addition, you can also prevent muscle tension, which can cause headaches, by simply keeping a good posture.

-Back Pain 36 Weeks Pregnant
+Lower Back Pain and Stomach Tightening at 36 Weeks of Pregnancy

 Pelvic Pressure During Pregnancy

 Pregnant women may start feeling more pressure in their lower belly and realize that the baby is slowly moving down into the pelvic area.
 This movement is called lightening or engagement.

 This is actually good because you will feel that breathing and eating become easier as your lungs and tummy get finally stretched.